-$\hfill\square$ Income from leasing of a property that belongs to the foundation

-- c) Economic activities (related/unrelated) - □ Income from running a hospital/museum/opera - □ Income from producing/selling books (e.g. art books sold by a cultural foundation) - $\hfill\square$ Income from running a bookshop inside a museum/opera run by the foundation - □ Income from running a café in the hospital/museum run by the foundation - □ Income from selling merchandise (activity not related to the pursuance of the public-benefit purpose) - □ Income from intellectual property (e.g. royalties and licence fees) - d) Income deriving from grant expenditure towards public-benefit purpose/programme activities (such as loans, guarantees, equities)?
+- □ Income from leasing of a property that belongs to the foundation - c) Economic activities (related/unrelated) - □ Income from running a hospital/museum/opera - □ Income from producing/selling books (e.g. art books sold by a cultural foundation) - □ Income from running a bookshop inside a museum/opera run by the foundation - □ Income from running a café in the hospital/museum run by the foundation - □ Income from selling merchandise (activity not related to the pursuance of the publicbenefit purpose) - □ Income from intellectual property (e.g. royalties and licence fees) - d) Income deriving from grant expenditure towards public-benefit purpose/programme activities (such as loans, guarantees, equities)?

-There is a special deduction for NGOs: Profits of less than 300,000 CZK (approx. €11,300) are exempt.
+There is a special deduction for NGOs: Profits of less than CZK 300,000 (~ €12,200) are exempt.

-Foundations may deduct 30% from their tax base up to 1 million CZK (€38,000) if the tax savings are used to cover expenses from non-business activities or the promotion of these.
+Foundations may deduct 30% from their tax base up to CZK 1 million (~ \leq 40,700) if the tax savings are used to cover expenses from non-business activities or the promotion of these.